ytthuan/LeoSQLServerRServices/CampaignManagement/SQLR/readme.md

 ### System Requirements
 -----------------------

-To run the scripts, it requires the following:
+To run the scripts requires the following:
  * SQL server 2016 CTP 3 with Microsoft R server installed and configured;
  * The SQL user name and password, and the user is configured properly to execute R scripts in-memory;
  * SQL Database which the user has write permission and execute stored procedures;